PRE-SALE FOR 2017-2018 LICENSE YEAR BEGINS MONDAY, AUGUST 28, 2017 AT 8:00M A.M.

 All licensed hunters who hunt doves, woodcock, rails, snipe, coots, ducks, or geese in Alabama are required by Federal Law to obtain a HIP permit prior to hunting.
 HIP permits are free and are available here at and all hunting license vendors.

 A mandatory hunter harvest record is in effect.
-It is illegal for a hunter to field dress or move an antlered buck or turkey before dating a hunter harvest record.
+It is illegal for a hunter to field dress or move an antlered, unantlered deer or turkey before dating a hunter harvest record.
+The harvest record must be either a paper record or the electronic record in the OutdoorAlabama app.

-If someone other than the hunter is transporting a harvested antlered buck or turkey, the individual transporting the antlered buck or turkey MUST have in their possession written documentation including name, address, license number (if applicable), telephone number, date of harvest and signature of the person who harvested the antlered buck or turkey, until it is processed and stored in a cooler or freezer at one’s residence or delivered to a commercial processing plant.
+If someone other than the hunter is transporting a harvested deer or turkey, the individual transporting the deer or turkey MUST have in their possession written documentation including name, address, license number, or Conservation ID#, telephone number, date of harvest and signature of the person who harvested the deer or turkey, until it is processed and stored in a cooler or freezer at one’s residence or delivered to a commercial processing plant.

-Hunters are encouraged to report their deer and turkey harvests through the Game Check system.
+All hunters are now required to report their deer and turkey harvests through the Game Check system.
 For more information, click here.

 Hunting license buyers also have the option to hunt under the “supervision required” status in lieu of passing the hunter education course.
 Hunters under supervision MUST be under normal voice control, not to exceed 30 feet away from a properly licensed hunter 21 years of age or older.
 Under no circumstance shall the supervising person be the holder of a “supervision required” license.